svgdotjs/svg.js/README.md

 ## Size and position

-In addition to the generalized transform method, there are several specific methods for moving elements.
-While moving an element by directly setting its attributes will only work if the attributes are used natively by that type of element, these positioning methods are much more convenient as they work for all element types.
+While positioning an element by directly setting its attributes works only if the attributes are used natively by that type of element, the positioning methods described below are much more convenient as they work for all element types.

-For example, the following code works because each element is moved by setting native attributes:
+For example, the following code works because each element is positioned by setting native attributes:

 ```javascript
 rect.attr({ x: 20, y: 60 })